Oct. 4, 2021

-However, as you and your daughter make college selections, you should check out what sort of Disabilities Services and accommodations will be available to her if she needs them.
-You can do this by visiting Disabilities offices when you see campuses or contacting Disabilities coordinators by email.
-Your conversations with them will not get back to the admission office so you can feel free to get your questions answered without revealing your daughter’s diagnosis, if you choose not to do so.
+However, as your daughter makes college selections and you tour campuses, check out what sort of Disabilities Services and accommodations will be available to her if she needs them.
+You can do this by visiting Disabilities offices when you see campuses or email the college's Disabilities coordinator.
+Your conversations with them will not get back to the admission office so you can feel free to get your questions answered without revealing your daughter's diagnosis, if you choose not to do so.

 A version of this article originally appeared in July 2017.

 Question: If I apply to a college through Early Decision or Early Action, but I am not accepted, can I apply again through Regula…

 Question: I'm applying Early Decision to an Ivy League school.
 Is there any advantage for me to send in the application mate…

 Question: I am planning on applying early decision to my first-choice college.
 I will be notified of my status by December 31st. …